 The ground floor around the courtyard consists of cavernous rooms which are now slowly being brought into use for exhibitions, as a museum and for conferences/banquets etc. A limited display of local archaeological discoveries is well displayed, but only occupies a small part of the space available.

 The corners under the main bastions are each dedicated to a saint.
 Frescoes are gradually on the corners are gradually being restored.
 One of these is a partly restored original fresco depicting San Michele.

 The roof area of the the ramparts and bastions was in the past devoted partly to gardens and to growing vines.
 A recent project (from 2014) has planted a small vineyard of Negroamaro grapes - still too young to produce wine.
 We have not seen this garden (we have found a photograph) but understand the gardens are sometimes open for special events, so if you get a chance to visit, this is an opportunity not to be missed.

 Next to the main entrance, with a small doorway from the courtyard surmounted by a rose window, is a beautiful small chapel dedicated to San Marco.
-This was built by one of the families who owned the castle, and they commissioned some famous frescoes by the local artist Gianseria Strafella, who also worked on the Basilica di Santa Croce in Lecce.
+This was built for thir private use by one of the families who owned the castle, the Squarciafico family, two of their sarcophagi are inside.
+They commissioned some famous frescoes (depicting scenes from the Old and New Testaments) by the local artist Gianseria Strafella, who also worked on the Basilica di Santa Croce in Lecce.
 He was a student of Leonardo da Vinci and Raphael.
 His frescoes are highly regarded as examples of late Rennaissance art (usually referred to as Mannerism) in Puglia.